MadhiasM/honor-magicbook-art-touchpad-gestures/README.md

 Your gesture service should now be running as a proper systemd service with logging and automatic startup

 ## Monitoring
-After 5 minutes of usage, it only used the CPU for <50 ms and takes up <300 kB of memory:
+After 5 minutes of usage, it only used the CPU for <50 ms and takes up <300 kB of memory, as per systemctl status:
 ```
 ● gesture-daemon.service - Touchpad Gesture Daemon
      Loaded: loaded (/etc/systemd/system/gesture-daemon.service; enabled; vendor preset: enabled)